 I had wandered in a desert for some years.
 Now I have a home in which I aim to stay a spell.
 One that provides new vistas onto hopes both future and past.
 “Dusk” is a good word too, one still current.
 It says much.
 Its sound in the mouth.
 It is a bridge between now—this moment, as Nelly and I pass evergreens decorated in crystals by the hand of the sky, as well as that big idea known as “the present moment”—and then.
 The past inhabited by personal ghosts and those of posterity.
 Such as the naturalist John Burroughs, not read too much anymore, but in the last quarter of the nineteenth century a regular literary superstar, with 23 volumes to his widely known name.
 A half mile away from our house on this very road is the schoolhouse in which Burroughs taught at age seventeen, after his father refused to give him the money he requested for further education.
 Twenty years ago I had also left one home and found myself in another, close by Burroughs’s boyhood home.
 Now I’ve bought a house near his next stop.
 I feel we’re growing up together.

-Ah, friends.
+Ah, my friends.
 My mind is filled with shifting layers.
 It is ripe for an archaeological dig.
 Under this, that.
 And under that, more.
 Conflating, conflating.
 The longings I feel toward my past—childhood, with its sparkling hopes (inchoate, except for the very concrete wish for frosted cake on Christmas and the sight of hope itself under the tree on the morning: nothing measured up to the moment we attained the last step from upstairs and craned our necks to see what had been left overnight in piles of wrapped packages and bulging stockings)—is joined by strange yearnings for my child’s past.
 Yesterday I saw a train set in a store and reflexively thought of the speechless joy it will bring.
 Um, not anymore.
 The times are over when the dollar store could be relied on to provide magic in cheap quantity.
 We no longer read a story aloud the night before the big excitement (nor do we remember to put out milk and cookies and then nearly forget to take a couple of proof bites, either).
 No more recitation of “A Christmas Carol,” that tale of awakened compassion.
 We believed it possible.
 We believed it an annual certainty, in the same league as glittery white lights and a Droste dark chocolate apple in the toe of the stocking.
 A necessity of life.

 But then, I also find myself—get ready for it—missing the times of tribulation.
 I miss my own sorrows with a sorrow of their own.
 It’s so intense it’s almost pleasurable.
 I remember everyplace I ever cried.
 I go by the places in Kingston I was so enchanted to discover in an another life and even though they’re still there they are like a sharp blow to the chest.
 I first spied that fading Coca-Cola ghost sign on the side of the brick building on Broadway in 2000.
 Seeing it in 2016 pierces me with sadness because I remember the prelapsarian joy it inspired.
 I know.
 This is odd.
 Makes me seem like I haven’t gotten over something.
 But I have.
 Really.
 I can’t really rouse a care about the cause of the unpleasantness.
 What’s left is enduring wonderment about the emotional crevasse that’s left even though the earthquake itself is forgotten.